plotdb/form/doc/op.md

  - `name`: verbose name shown in interface. fallback to `id if omitted.
  - `i18n`: metadata for i18n. in `i18next` schema.
    - (TODO) `opset` should respect i18n config in `op`, if any.
+ - `convert`: convert input value to a new value that can be used in op, if possible.
  - `ops`: Array or hash of `op`s.
    - `op` can be either:
      - `form.op` object